akthammomani/Casual_Conversation_Chatbot/README.md

 -- **Project Status: Ongoing**

 ## Project Overview
-This project involves developing a generative chatbot using **GPT-2** to handle multi-turn conversations and adapt to different user intents.
+This project involves developing a generative chatbot using **LSTM** to handle multi-turn conversations and adapt to different user intents.
 The chatbot will be trained on the **Cornell Movie Dialogues Corpus**, which provides diverse and engaging conversational data.
 The final output will be a user-friendly web interface where users can interact with the chatbot.

 ## Objectives
 - Train a generative chatbot capable of: